johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

 The structure of the dataset makes it possible to demonstrate how nonprofit engagement can be improved through analytics without relying on sensitive real-world data.

-### 3. Project Objectives
-General Objective: Develop a predictive machine learning model to help NPOs forecast the likelihood of future donations and improve donor retention strategies.

-Specific Objectives:
-- Build or simulate a donor dataset with relevant behavioral and demographic variables.
-- Clean, preprocess, and explore the data to identify key trends.
-- Train and evaluate supervised learning models for donor retention prediction.
-- Analyze feature importance to determine which factors most influence donor loyalty.
-- Provide data-driven recommendations for NPOs’ fundraising and donor management efforts.

 ## Contact information
-Above: The Contact Information Of the Two Data scientist in charge of the project.
+Bellow: The Contact Information Of the Two Data scientist in charge of the project.
 - First Name: Haender Michael

 - Last Name: Jean Louis